Tunisia Risk Report

 Threat level: Medium-High

-The borders between Tunisia and Libya and Tunisia and Algeria have seen an increase of Tunisian security forces as it tries to combat the cross border violence and terrorist threat.
+The borders between Tunisia and Libya and Tunisia and Algeria have seen an increase of Tunisian security forces as it tries to combat the cross-border violence and terrorist threat.
 Borders can be closed at any time with very little warning.
-It is advised that you avoid all travel within 30km of these borders.

 Recent Security Risk Events

-Early March 2016 has seen clashes between Tunisian Security forces and militants, resulting in large numbers of recorded deaths.
-November 2015 seen further explosions including attacks on the presidential bodyguards in central Tunis.
+Early March 2016 saw clashes between Tunisian Security forces and militants, resulting in large numbers of recorded deaths.

 It is believed that tourist destinations and western nationals remain key targets of attack and as such, visitors should remain on high alert at all times and avoid areas where large volumes of people may gather.

 The general crime level is Tunisia is on par with many other countries in the region.
 Pick-pocketing and robbery targeting tourists in not uncommon and there have been reported cases of women travellers being harassed by locals.
 Although this is rare, it is advised that women do not travel alone.

 The Arab uprising (2011 Jasmine Revolution) which began in Tunisia has seen the Middle East region transform over the past five years.
 Tunisia has tried to stabilise the region after the uprisings triggered by high unemployment, food shortages, government corruption, poor living conditions and a lack of freedom and has supported the development of the Arab Maghreb Union (UMA) among other initiatives.

 Road conditions in Tunisia are not up to Western standards and drivers can be erratic and ignore road regulations.
 Pedestrian crossings are sparse and road users often have little regard from them.
 You should be extremely cautious as both a driver and a pedestrian.